LESSON 10

 The Sign of the Covenant

-The LORD also gives a blessing to Sarah, promising that the son that Abraham has waited so long for will, indeed, be borne by her.
-Abraham would rather have the son of the promise now in the person of Ischael than to wait any more as his and Sarah's ages continue to add up, making it necessary that he and Sarah experience a miracle.
+The LORD also gives a blessing to Sarah, promising that the son that Abraham has waited so long for will, indeed, be born by her.
+Abraham would rather have the son of the promise now in the person of Ishmael than to wait any more as his and Sarah's ages continue to add up, making it necessary that he and Sarah experience a miracle.
 The LORD's answer to that is to give Ishmael a blessing as well, but he must continue to be patient.

 Genesis 14-15 | Genesis 18-19